 One of the best ways to vicariously travel is through your own past trips!
 If you were smart enough to organize your travel pictures, go ahead and dust off your old travel photo albums and take a trip down memory lane.
 Just have a peek at our Instagram!

 On the other hand, if you never quite got around to putting your travel pics in albums or frames (or never even printed them!), now is the time to finally do it!
 It is easier than ever to get photos printed (just upload them and have them shipped to your house!) and organized into photo albums.
 You can also turn your favorite pics into canvas wall hangings, posters or coffee mugs.

-We Want To Know: What are your best tips for what to do when you can’t travel?
+We Want To Know: What are your best tips for what to do when you can’t travel in 2021?
 Share your top tips in the comments below!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.